PreMiD/PreMiD/README.md

 # Features

-- Discord Rich Presence Integration
+- Integrates with discord's official Rich Presence API library.
-- Media control keys
+- Supports your keyboard's Media Control function keys.
-- Automatically clears Presence after 1 minute of inactivity
+- Automatically clears your current presence after 1 minute of inactivity.
-- _More soon_
+- Supports YouTube, YouTube Music, Netflix, SoundCloud and many more to come.
+- _Watch parties and more are coming soon!_

 # Support